canweriotnow/octopress/source/_posts/2012-07-04-static-is-beautiful.markdown

 categories: [web, generators, ruby, blogging]
 ---

-[My last post](/blog/2012/07/03/internet-culture-101/) was a bit off-topic, so I want to return to the core subject matter of this blog, elegance and simplicity in technology.
+I want to return to the core sfocus of this blog, elegance and simplicity in technology, but in kind of a meta way.

 One trend that seems to be popping up again and again is the move away from over-featured and unmanageable content management systems (I'm looking at you, [Wordpress](http://wordpress.org/)), and toward static site generators.